MicrosoftDocs/data-tools/azure-data-studio/extensions/sql-database-project-extension-getting-started.md

 - Schema/Object Type: a folder is created per schema and within the folder a folder is created per object type and each object is scripted out to a file

 ### In Database Projects view
-In the **Project** view select the **Import Project from Database** button and connect to a SQL instance.
+In the **Project** view, select the **Import Project from Database** button and connect to a SQL instance.
 Once the connection is established, select a database from the list available databases and set the name of the project.

 Finally, select a folder structure of the extraction.
 The new project is opened and contains SQL scripts for the contents of the selected database.

 ## Further actions